Rideau Hall has been the official residence and workplace of every governor general of Canada since 1867.

 - replacement of electrical wiring/panels and lighting fixtures

 - replacement of hardwood flooring.

 Master plan for Rideau Hall

-Along with key stakeholders such as the RCMP and the OSGG, the NCC is undertaking the development of a master plan for this uniquely complex property.
-This plan will draw from the Long-Range Vision for Rideau Hall (2017–2067) and will include a universal accessibility strategy.
+Along with key stakeholders such as the RCMP and the OSGG, the NCC is developing a master plan for this uniquely complex property.
+This plan will draw from the Long-Range Vision for Rideau Hall (2017–2067), and will include a universal accessibility strategy.

 More information about the master plan will be shared, once available.